-Additionally, in the financial year 2017-2018, we took the follow actions:
+Additionally, in the financial year 2018-2019, we took the following actions:

-- We continued our engagement in the Mekong Club, an organisation that works to "fight the business of modern slavery" by engaging, inspiring and supporting the private sector to take the lead in this fight.
-During 2018, the Mekong Club developed educational films about modern slavery and we are now integrating these films into internal training courses going forward, to increase awareness and understanding of forced labour and human trafficking. - The Human Rights Due Diligence Process for our production markets was conducted, in its updated and strengthened form, in 2017.
+- The Human Rights Due Diligence Process for our production markets was conducted, in its updated and strengthened form, in 2017.
 A process, method and tools for monitoring are now implemented in the production organisation and this will continue to be an annual process.
-All the major production markets have established heat maps of human rights related issues based on severity and likelihood and consequently this perspective is fed into the goal process.
+All the major production markets have established heat maps of human rights related issues based on severity and likelihood and consequently this perspective is fed into the goal process. - We reviewed our Salient Human Rights Issues, after consultations with relevant stakeholders, and updated our definitions of the same.

-- The Global Human Resources department continuously updates our internal policies, and this was done in 2018 on several polices.
-Targeted guidelines were also produced to provide increased awareness and support to local HR Managers on certain subjects. - Going forward, we will continue to engage throughout the value chain to ensure we fulfil our responsibility to respect human rights.
+- The Global Human Resources department continuously updates our internal policies.
+Targeted guidelines are also updated to provide increased awareness and support to local HR Managers on certain subjects.
+To ensure, if our policies has been breached, employees can reach out to a neutral point of contact, Global Human Resources has strengthened the Global and Local Grievance process. - Going forward, we will continue to engage throughout the value chain to ensure we fulfil our responsibility to respect human rights.
 We will continue to work systematically, and to ensure that human rights due diligence is conducted in all relevant parts of our organisation and is an integral part of all relevant processes.
 This implies the continued development and roll-out of relevant internal training courses for key roles and functions; ensuring the human rights perspective in relevant processes; systematic monitoring of actions taken, and goals set; ensuring the provision of information needed for required external disclosures; and continued engagement with various stakeholders.